mkduong-ai/fairdo/README.md

 :dash: **When having limited data**, we advise employing synthetic data $G$ additionally and merge it with the original data $D$, i.e., $D \cup G$.
 The pre-processor can then be used on the merged data $D \cup G$ to ensure fairness.
-It is also possible to use the methodology for **data integrity**, as described above.
+It is also possible to use the methodology for **data quality**, as described above.

 :briefcase: **When anonymity is required**, only use synthetic data $G$ and do not merge it with the original data $D$.
 The generated data $G$ can then be